OmkarTipugade/sorting-visualizer-main/README.md

-Sure!
-Below is a template for a `README.md` file for your sorting visualizer project:

 # Sorting Visualizer

 Sorting Visualizer is an interactive tool that visualizes various sorting algorithms.
 It helps users understand how different sorting algorithms work by providing a visual representation of the sorting process.